-Budgeted cost: £15,000
+Budgeted cost: £22,000

 Activity Evidence that supports this approach Challenge number(s) addressed Small group activities to support oracy and maths development through practical tasks such as cooking, music, yoga Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 1, 2, 4, 5 Time for Talk - to support learning beyond school by developing relationships and parental enagagement through structured conversations Parents play a crucial role in supporting their children's learning, and levels of parental engagement are consistently associated with better academic outcomes.
-Evidence from EEF Toolkit suggests that effective over the course of a year, parental engagement can lead to learning gains of +3 months 1, 2, 3, 4, Mental Health and well being provision: happiness group, nurture group, 'Friends' lunch club Good mental health is critical to children's success in school and life.
+Evidence from EEF Toolkit suggests that effective over the course of a year, parental engagement can lead to learning gains of +3 months 1, 2, 3, 4, Mental Health and well being provision: happiness group, nurture group, 'Friends' lunch club, clubs at lunchtime Good mental health is critical to children's success in school and life.
 Research demonstrates that students who receive social-emotional and mental and behavioural health support achieve better academically.
 1-5 Pupils participate in enrichment activities which support our curriclulm including regular outdoor learning, yoga and theatre visit The Arts and cultural participation has been shown to have a positive three month + impact on attainmanet.
 Wider benefits such as more positive attiutdeds to learning and increased well-being have also consistently been reported.
-Outdoor learning provides opportunities for disadvantaged pupils to participate in activities that they might not otherwise be able to access.
+5 Outdoor learning provides opportunities for disadvantaged pupils to participate in activities that they might not otherwise be able to access.
 Outdoor learning can support pupils to develop non-cognitive skills such as resilience, self-confidence and motivation.
-5
+Regular weekly yoga for KS1 to focus on positive menta health - Autumn and Spring Term